Water Heater Leaks: Causes and Solutions

 #4.
 Damaged/Corroded Water Tank

-In the case of a water leak coming from the tank and not a connection or valve, you will most likely need a new water heater.
+In the context of a water leak coming from your water heater tank, you will likely need to replace your water heater.

 #5.
 Condensation